On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: The de Laval Nozzle Analogy

 It may be noted that far away from the sun, (8) yields,

-which indicates that the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \) increases like the actual wind-channel area \( A(r) \) far away from the sun, where the solar gravity becomes unimportant, as to be expected.
+which indicates that the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \) increases like the actual wind-channel area \( A(r) \) far away from the sun, where the solar gravity becomes negligible, as to be expected.

 Furthermore, putting \(A(r) = 4\pi r^2\), we have from (8),

 which yields,

 In addition, noting from (10),